launchdarkly/integration-framework/docs/capabilities.md

 Custom properties allow you to store data in LaunchDarkly alongside a feature flag.
 For example, you can use custom properties to indicate flag-level associations with data on your service.
 If you don't have any flag-level associations or configurations, you don't need to use this capability.

-To learn more, read [Custom properties](https://docs.launchdarkly.com/home/advanced/custom-properties).
+To learn more, read [Custom properties](https://docs.launchdarkly.com/home/connecting/custom-properties).

 By default, users must specify a custom property name and key when they attach the custom property value to a feature flag.
 This step introduces the possibility of user error.
 To prevent this, developers can _reserve_ a custom property for their integration, which makes it much easier for users to correctly add the property's value to feature flags.

 Reserved custom properties are simple to define.
-Their only requirements are a `name` and `key`.
+Their only requirements are a `name` and `key`, adding a `description` is optional.

 After your integration is configured by a user, the custom property starts appearing in the dropdown on the flag's Settings page.